agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-**Note to self:** Try to give yourself a challenge that you value.
-Something like working on this essay which "would be useful".
-It was painstakingly hard in the beginning.
-Working on the other things such a TIO seemed to be namesake I think.

-It was not hard to clock 6 hrs.. and Most likely I will make 8 hrs today.

-It was 1 hr then 3 hrs straight and then 2 hrs straight and then 40 mins break and then ...

 ---

 > More clearly hits-based forms of RD are possible.
 GiveWell has done